projectsveltos/sveltos/docs/register/workload_identity.md

 - `mcp-server`
 - `drift-detection-manager` and `sveltos-agent-manager`, but only when Sveltos runs in agentless mode (`agent.managementCluster: true` in the Helm chart)

+!!! note "Workload identity for the per-cluster agents themselves"
+    `drift-detection-manager` and `sveltos-agent-manager` are not installed by the Helm chart: Sveltos creates one instance of each per managed cluster.
+Each instance lives in the management cluster (agentless mode) or in the managed cluster itself (the default).
+In agentless mode, that instance needs to reach the managed cluster it was created for, which is why it's in the ServiceAccount list above.
+When one of these per-cluster instances needs a cloud workload identity of its own, for example an `azure.workload.identity/use: "true"` pod label to pull images from a private registry, patch its Deployment directly instead: see [Sharing Overrides Across Multiple Clusters](../getting_started/install/air_gapped_installation.md#sharing-overrides-across-multiple-clusters).

 !!! tip "Preferred: set the annotation once via Helm"
     If Sveltos is installed with the `projectsveltos` Helm chart, set `global.serviceAccountAnnotations` instead of annotating each ServiceAccount by hand.
 The value is merged into every ServiceAccount listed above, and a component-specific `<component>.serviceAccount.annotations` still takes precedence on key collisions: